-Expand and Develop New Housing Rehabilitation and Repair Programs
+Expand and Develop New Housing Rehab and Repair Programs

 As noted in the previous section on Senior Housing Needs, the expansion of these programs in rural areas is perhaps the most critically needed housing assistance effort.
-Programs that can address the wide range of housing needs through compete rehab are highly desirable but costly.
-The long-term demand for and the viability of the housing stock is also a consideration when deciding to make a major capital investment.
-For this reason, scaled-back, lower-cost repair programs may be a more effective tool - especially when combined with volunteer efforts.
+Programs that can address the wide range of housing needs through complete rehab are highly desirable but costly.
+The longterm demand for and the viability of the housing stock is also a consideration when deciding to make a major capital investment.
+For this reason, scaledback, lower-cost repair programs may be a more effective tool - especially when combined with volunteer efforts.